straightlab/compgenomics_minicourse/2021_edition/03_blast.md

 head -n 20 raw/SRR13403380.fasta >raw/SRR13403380.head.fasta
 ```

 We have multipe databases installed on sherlock, which correspond to some of those available on ncbi blast online.
-Here, because we know we what type of samples we are dealing with we have downloaded just a few databases and combined them into one blastdb.
+Here, because we know what type of samples we are dealing with we have downloaded just a few databases and combined them into one blastdb.
 The path of this database is
 ```
 /scratch/groups/astraigh/biochem_minicourse_2021/shared/blastdb
 ```